maxieds/AndroidFilePickerLight/README.md

   in the application *build.gradle* configuration.
-* Update the project *AndroidManifest.xml* file to extend the documents provider, request required permissions, and setup some helpful legacy file handling options for devices targeting Android platforms with SDK < 11.
+* Update the project *AndroidManifest.xml* file to extend the documents provider, request required permissions, and setup some helpful legacy file handling options for devices targeting Android platforms with SDK < Android OS 11.

 Examples of using the library to pick files and directories from client Java code is also included in the detailed documentation in the next section.